NaveenKumar-3424/AzureCloudTraining/Day-11/01-storage-account/02-deploy.md

-# Deploy Azure VM using Arm templates
+# Steps to deploy storage account arm template

-### Create resource group if it does not exist
+### Create resource group

 ```
 az group create --name vscode --location 'Central US'
 ```

-### Create virtual machine
+### Create the storage account

-Switch to the folder where you have the `01-create-vm.json` file available.
+Switch to the folder where you have the `01-storage-account.json` or similar file

 ```
-az deployment group create --resource-group vscode --template-file 01-create-vm.json
+az deployment group create --resource-group vscode --template-file 01-storage-account.json
 ```